bazel-contrib/SIG-rules-authors/go-tutorial.md

 Technically we do not need the go binary installed, to use Bazel, but we are going to use `cobra-cli` to generate some project code.
 We did not want to add the extra work to run the binary using Bazel.
 A developer, using go, does not need to download the go binary.
-In order to keep a build deterministic bazel and rules_go download go. rules_go require that gcc is installed.
+To keep a build deterministic bazel and rules_go download go. rules_go requires that gcc is installed.

 We are not installing bazel by hand for this tutorial, but are using Bazelisk.
 Bazelisk is a wrapper for Bazel written in Go.
 It automatically picks the